Hassaan Maan

 May 2022 – Aug 2022 Redmond, Washington, United States (Virtual)

-Analyzing and incorporating HLA-interactions in machine-learning models for TCR-repertoire-based disease prediction.
+Analyzing and incorporating HLA-interactions in machine-learning models for T-cell receptor repertoire-based disease prediction.

 Vector Institute